hashicorp/terraform-provider-azurerm/website/docs/r/iot_security_solution.html.markdown

 In addition to all arguments above, the following attributes are exported:

-* `id` - The ID of the Advanced Threat Protection resource.
+* `id` - The ID of the Iot Security Solution resource.

 ## Timeouts